en ¦ fr

 Post-doctoral researcher in computer science at Inria and IRIF.

 My main interests are dependent type theory and proofs assistants, in particular Rocq.
 I am also quite fond of everything revolving around bidirectional typing.
-One of the things I try to work towards is bridging the gap between the complex implementations of real-life proof assistants and their theoretic specifications, in particular in the framework of the MetaRocq project.
+One of the things I work towards is bridging the gap between the complex implementations of real-life proof assistants and their theoretic specifications.

 News